Research and Graduate Studies

 - High Speed Rail (HSR)

 ITS has been funded with a small portion of the fuel taxes that have supported the Public Transportation Account (PTA) since 1947.
-Since its inception, the PTA funding for the Institute risen from $60,000 over 60 years to a current total of $980,000.
+Since its inception, the PTA funding for the Institute has risen from $60,000 over 60 years to a current total of $980,000.
 If the original funding allocation had increased with inflation over the past 68 years, it would amount to $9.7 million in 2015.
 Additional state investment is critical to enabling ITS researchers to actively support the state in addressing its priorities and specific immediate and long-term needs.
 Accordingly, ITS has proposed an ambitious new research push, developed a request for a multi-million dollar budget augmentation to increase total PTA funding, and agreed on a memorandum of understanding on how these funds would be spent across all campus locations in order to better harness UC research for productive use by the state.
-The ITS funding augmentation request was successful, and ITS expects to receive an additional $3 million in one-time funding for the 2016-17 fiscal year.
+The ITS funding augmentation request was successful, and ITS received an additional $3 million in one-time funding for the 2016-17 fiscal year.
+Beginning in 2018, ITS is receiving an additional $5 million per year from the new Road Maintenance and Rehabilitation Account created by SB 1, bringing its total state funding allocation to $5.98 million per year.

 To learn about other statewide or multicampus programs, click here.